doigiee/JoshuaDoig_T1A3/README.md

 tried my best to follow the styling guide of PEP*- Style Guide of Python Code

 # Installation Instructions
- 1. if you do not have vs code installed on your computer then I'd reccomend downloading it [here](https://code.visualstudio.com/download) and following the instructions to install it.
+ 1. if you do not have Python installed on your computer then I'd reccomend downloading it [here](https://code.visualstudio.com/download) and following the instructions to install it.
  2. then i'd ask you to open your clone this repository to your d
    ```py
    git clone https://github.com/doigiee/JoshuaDoig_T1A3